Web Open Font Format

 The Web Open Font Format (WOFF) is a font format for use in web pages.

 WOFF files are OpenType or TrueType fonts, with format-specific compression applied and additional XML metadata added.

 The two primary goals are first to distinguish font files intended for use as web fonts from fonts files intended for use in desktop applications via local installation, and second to reduce web font latency when fonts are transferred from a server to a client over a network connection.

 Standardization

 The first draft of WOFF 1 was published in 2009 by Jonathan Kew, Tal Leming, and Erik van Blokland, with reference conversion code written by Jonathan Kew.
 Following the submission of WOFF to the World Wide Web Consortium (W3C) by the Mozilla Foundation, Opera Software and Microsoft in April 2010, the W3C commented that it expected WOFF to soon become the "single, interoperable [font] format" supported by all browsers.
 The W3C published WOFF as a working draft in July 2010.
 The final draft was published as a W3C Recommendation on 13 December 2012.

-WOFF 2.0, with reference code provided by Google, has an improved compression scheme, using Brotli for byte-level compression, and became a W3C Recommendation in March 2018.
+WOFF 2.0 significantly improved compression efficiency compared to WOFF 1.0, primarily through the introduction of Brotli, a new byte-level compression algorithm developed by Jyrki Alakuijala and Zoltan Szabadka.
+Brotli's effectiveness led to its widespread adoption, notably for HTTP content encoding.
+WOFF 2.0 was standardized as a W3C Recommendation in March 2018, with Google providing the reference implementation.

 Each version of the format has received the backing of many type foundries.